akp2003/Machine_Learning_Exercises/README.md

 Things that I have learned:

-- There is no necessary to balance categorical features, (I made a mistake in HW1, HW2).
+- There is no necessity to balance categorical features, (I made a mistake in HW1, HW2).